scratchspec/scratchspec.github.io/README.md

 > This section is not a high priority, as this specification is primarily meant to document standard Scratch.
 In the future, it is hoped this spec will include other branches of Scratch.
 This way, the behavior of projects created with them can be officially documented and remain recreatable if needed (e.g. for highly compatible [ports](https://en.wikipedia.org/wiki/Porting) of Scratch).

 This section serves to document blocks that do not exist at all in Scratch, but have been added unofficially to [modifications](#mod) of Scratch.
 This includes both blocks added as "custom extensions," and blocks added directly to the [palette](#palette).
-They are specified here in order to allow projects using these non-standard blocks to function properly if one were to reimplement the Scratch VM with implementing these blocks in mind.
+They are specified here in order to allow projects using these nonstandard blocks to function properly if one were to reimplement the Scratch VM with implementing these blocks in mind.

 > This is a dynamic section and may never be able to satisfy any particular standards for completeness.
 [You can help](#contributing) by adding [missing blocks](#todo-blocks) with reliable sources (e.g. links to source code).